Asia Express (horse): 2014: three-year-old season

 On his first run as a three-year-old Asia Express contested the Spring Stakes (a major trial race for the Satsuki Sho) over 1800 metres at Nakayama on 23 March he was made the 1.3/1 favourite but sustained his first defeat as he was beaten into second place by Rosa Gigantea.
 In the Satsuki Sho over 2000 metres at Nakayama the colt started the 6.5/1 fifth choice in the betting but after disputing the lead 200 metres from the finish he faded to finish sixth behind Isla Bonita, beaten two and a half lengths by the winner.
 After a two-month break Asia Express returned to the Tokyo dirt track but ran very poorly as he finished unplaced behind Red Alvis when odds-on favourite for the Grade 3 Unicorn Stakes.
 On 10 August the colt faced Red Alvis again in the Grade 3 Leopard Stakes on the dirt at Niigata Racecourse and started the 2.3/1 favourite in a fifteen-runner field.
 Ridden by Keita Tosaki he won decisively, coming home three and a half lengths clear of Cry Smile, with Red Alvis in fourth.

 Asia Express was rated the best Japanese three-year-old on dirt for the 2014 season.

 2015 & 2016: later career

 Asia Express raced on dirt throughout his later career.
 On 26 March 2015 the colt began his third campaign in the Listed Nagoya Daishoten in which he started odds-on favourite but was beaten half a length by the six-year-old Meisho Columbo.
 A month later he was the beaten favourite again as he finished second to Kurino Star O in the Grade 3 Antares Stakes over 1800 metres at Hanshin Racecourse.
 In his two other races that year he finished fifth to Incantation in the Grade 3 Heian Stakes at Kyoto Racecourse in May and fourth to Danon Liberty in the Listed BSN Sho at Niigata in August.

 After more than a year off the track, Asia Express returned for a final run at Fukushima Racecourse in November 2016 when he finished unplaced in the Listed Fukushima Minyu Cup.

+Racing form

+Asia Express won four races and finished second thrice out of 12 starts.
+This data is available based on JBIS and netkeiba.